 On September 8, 2020, four men aged between 28 and 35 years – three from Algeria and one from Morocco – were walking through the forest in a mountainous area three and a half kilometers away from the Slovenian-Austrian border.
 They could not give a more precise location, but thought that they were on the eastern side of Slovenia as opposed to the side bordering Italy.
 At around 3:00 pm in the afternoon, they were apprehended by seven Slovenian officers with three police dogs.
 As they had been walking in the forest, they did not know how the Slovenian police had discovered them.

 When the Slovenian police spotted them walking, they yelled “Stop!
 Sit down with your hands up!
 If you do not stop, we will shoot!”
 The men complied with the order and sat down with their hands up.
-After approaching the men, they asked for their names and ages and countries of origin.
-The primary respondent, a thirty-three year old man from Algeria, said that when one member of the group reported his country of origin as Morocco, one Slovenian officer said “Fuck Morocco and all Moroccans”.
+After approaching the men, the police asked for their names, ages and countries of origin.
+The respondent, a 33-year-old man from Algeria, said that when one member of the group reported his country of origin as Morocco, one Slovenian officer said “Fuck Morocco and all Moroccans”.
 The Slovenian officers also kicked them at some point while they were seated.

 The group was then searched for weapons, and the Slovenian police also took their phones, power banks, and sleeping bags.
 They all proceeded to walk about twenty minutes to the main road, where they were then loaded into a Slovenian police van and driven to a police station about thirty-five minutes away.

 After they finished beating him, they screamed at him “Go to Bosnia!”.
-Because he did not immediately see his friends, he thought maybe the Croatian police had killed them, however the group reunited and stayed near the border for about thirty minutes, after which they all split up.
-Because of his broken arm, the primary respondent was able to get medical treatment at Miral camp.
+He did not immediately see his friends, however the group reunited and stayed near the border for about thirty minutes, after which they all split up.
+Because of his broken arm, the respondent was able to get medical treatment at Miral camp.
 He stated that he was “just happy the police didn’t kill me”.